dac1e/RcSwitchReceiver/README.md

 ## Description
 This library can:

-- Learn the remote protocol.
+- Learn the protocol from your RC.
 Refer to example sketch *LearnRemoteControl.ino*
 - Receive and decode data packets from a remote control.
 Refer to example sketch *PrintReceivedData.ino*.
 - Translate data packets from a remote control to a button - press information.
 Refer to example sketch *DetectRemoteButtonPress.ino*.
 - Dump received pulses for investigating the remote control protocol.
 Refer to example sketch *TraceReceivedPulses.ino*.